larpo1/lavanda-website/src/pages/blog/2019-10-13-lavanda-wins-best-short-term-rental-platform.md

   - Awards
   - Lavanda
   - Serviced Apartments
+blogCtaTitle: "Book a discover call"
+blogCtaText: "Get one step ahead, book a discovery call to see how we can help turbocharge your business."
+blogCtaButtonText: "Talk To Us"
+blogCtaButtonTarget: "/book-a-demo"
 description: >-
   We are hugely honoured to have been selected as Best Short-Term Rental Platform at the 2018 Serviced Apartment Awards.